LatifahAbuhamamah/Temperature-and-Humidity-with-ESP32-and-DHT11-using-GET-Requests/README.md

 **1. Hardware Setup:**
 - ESP32 microcontroller
 - DHT11 temperature and humidity sensor
-- Connect the DHT11 sensor to the ESP32:
+- Then, Connect the DHT11 sensor to the ESP32:
    - Connect the sensor's VCC pin to a 3.3V power source on the ESP32.
    - Connect the sensor's GND pin to the GND pin on the ESP32.
    - Connect the sensor's DATA pin to a digital pin (e.g., pin 21) on the ESP32.